 How to Apply

-You can apply for positions at ACT Health Directorate by creating an on-line profile then applying to an advertised vacancy.
+You can apply for positions at ACT Health Directorate by creating an on-line profile in our eRecruitment system and then apply to an advertised vacancy.

 Guidelines for applicants